haimbilia/BuyHub/readme.txt

-    => 053228 - When stripe connect is not configured, uploading banner images gives error => 053197 - mPesa Pament gateway payment not confirmed => 053235 - buyer can't cancel the order when status is in process
+    => 053228 - When stripe connect is not configured, uploading banner images gives error => 053197 - mPesa Pament gateway payment not confirmed => 053235 - buyer can't cancel the order when status is in process => 053365 -	While sharing shop page on whatsapp then meta image not displaying

 Enhancements :